Raadic/Raadic/README.md

 - 🔮 Turning coffee into barely functional code since [2015]
 - 💫 Professional "it works on my machine" enthusiast
 - 🎨 If it looks good, it IS good (please don't check the console)
-- 🌊 Fluent in Copy & Paste and Google-Fu
+- 🌊 Fluent in Copy & Paste
-- 🔥 Turning 50 lines of efficient code into 500 lines of vibes
+-
 ### 💅 My Tech Stack

 ```